sakethbolla/EventSphere/README.md

    - **Runs after security scan passes** - Only builds if code is secure
    - Triggered by `workflow_run` from Security Scan workflow
    - Builds Docker images for all 4 services (auth, event, booking, frontend)
+   - **Pushes images** to container registries (GHCR and optionally ECR)
+   - **Image Signing**: After push, all images are automatically signed with Cosign using keyless signing (OIDC)
+     - No key management required - uses GitHub Actions OIDC tokens
+     - Signatures stored alongside images in container registry
    - **Dual Registry Support**:
      - **GHCR (GitHub Container Registry)**: Always pushes - required for all deployments
      - **ECR (Amazon ECR)**: Optional - pushes if `AWS_ROLE_ARN` secret is configured